CodeMaster7000/PIP-Programs/README.md

-# PIP Upgrader and Downgrader
+# PIP Prorgams

-2 PowerShell programs to upgrade PIP to the latest version, or downgrade PIP to any version of your choice (the latter being for a more naostalgic experience).
+3 Windows PowerShell programs to check your PIP version, upgrade to the latest version, or downgrade PIP to any version of your choice (for a more nostalgic experience).